ncp38/cs142-s25/projects/proj3/index.md

 to do anything special for this.)

 - **Stop and test**.
 In `Tests.java`, write a function called `testRotations()` that works similarly to `testTranslations()`.
-You should create a polygon and rotate it a few times, and verify the rotations work as they should.
+You should **create a polygon and rotate it a few times**, and verify the rotations work as they should.
 You can make up examples or find some online (there are lots of videos that walk through the math, and you can use their examples if you don't want to make up your own.)